Skip to main content

 2. The Daily Walk-Around

-Never underestimate the power of a 10-minute pre-start inspection.
+You must never underestimate the power of a 10-minute pre-start inspection.
 Checking for loose bolts, worn hoses, and grease point depletion can prevent 80% of common field failures.
 For operators, this is also a safety essential; ensuring that braking systems and pivot pins are secure protects both the operator and the crew on-site.

 3. Data-Driven Scheduling